 Designs where fugitive emissions are critical need additional consideration with respect to the reduction of potential leak paths, again integral fitting technology removes both NPT connections, which are subject to stress corrosion cracking and embrittlement within the threads.

-The correct handling and storage of tube prior to installation is important.
+The correct handling and storage of the tube prior to installation is important.
 If the tube is stored externally or dragged around, it may harm the integrity of the product.
 The tube may pick up water and contamination/corrosion, scratches and even lose its roundness and become oval.
-Tube should be stored inside, off the floor, on racks to remove all these potential issues.
+The tube should be stored inside, off the floor, on racks to remove all these potential issues.
 The system should be dry air purged prior to connection to any sensitive equipment.

 Tube Cutting, Deburring and Control

 The tube should be cut with a sharply bladed hacksaw and the material of the blade should be of high quality.
 Cutting should be carried out in a sawing vice – it is recommended to use a specific tube cutter.
 The best advice is to remove any visible burrs inside and out using a tube deburring tool.
 Wipe clean when the cut is complete and make sure no swarf has entered the tube by cleaning with dry air.
 Parker can supply pre-cut tube lengths if required.

 Tube benders should be procured from the fittings manufacturer to ensure high bending quality and accuracy.
 The tube bender should be of 316SS material because carbon steel tube benders are likely to leave a residue of material on harder tube compounds, which is likely be a starting point for corrosion.